 the best perfumes

-Perfumes are often divided into different groups or categories – what we commonly call “fragrance families”.
-These families are defined by the dominant characteristics of a scent, and the French system is usually used as the foundation.
-Within each family there are often subgroups, and sometimes the borders between them overlap.
-Here, our fragrance experts highlight the best options from each category.
+Perfumes are often divided into different groups or categories, commonly referred to as “fragrance families”.
+They are defined by the dominant characteristics of a scent and are usually based on the French system.
+However, each family often contains several subcategories, and boundaries between them can sometimes blur.
+Here, our fragrance experts attempt to select the very best from each category.

 Summary